What is Achievement Academy?

 Summer Programs Booklet A wide variety of classes are offered throughout the summer to meet the needs of all students and ability levels.
 A Summer Programs booklet is available at Spring conferences with a registration deadline around March 30th.
 Tutoring is also available throughout the summer months.
 Program booklets will be available in February.

-Camp Invention Registration: Camp Invention is a nationally recognized, non-profit summer enrichment program for Kindergartners through 6th graders that is inspired by the brightest thinkers around- the Inductees of the National Inventors Hall of Fame.
+Camp Invention Fast Foward: Camp Invention is a nationally recognized, non-profit summer enrichment program for Kindergartners through 6th graders that is inspired by the brightest thinkers around- the Inductees of the National Inventors Hall of Fame.
 Children are empowered to have big ideas while they take on challenges that inspire them to question, brainstorm, collaborate with teammates, and build amazing invention prototypes.
-Information for Camp 2018 coming February.

 Curriculum Content: Tutoring is designed to provide one-to-one or small group student instruction and support in maintaining progress in academic areas.
 These programs are tailored to the instructional needs of each student and are coordinated to classroom assignments and skill development.
 Sioux Falls Catholic School curriculum, resources and state standards are utilized as the foundation for working with students.